 The pituitary gland is called the 'master gland' as the hormones it produces control so many different processes in the body.
 It senses the body's needs and sends signals to different organs and glands throughout the body to regulate their function and maintain an appropriate environment.
 It secretes a variety of hormones into the bloodstream which act as messengers to transmit information from the pituitary gland to distant cells, regulating their activity.
-For example, the pituitary gland produces prolactin, which acts on the breasts to induce milk production.
+For example, the pituitary gland produces prolactin, which acts on the mammary glands in the breasts to induce milk production.
 The pituitary gland also secretes hormones that act on the adrenal glands, thyroid gland, ovaries and testes, which in turn produce other hormones.
-Through production of its hormones, the pituitary gland controls metabolism, growth, sexual maturation, reproduction, blood pressure and many other vital physical functions and processes.
+Through secretion of its hormones, the pituitary gland controls metabolism, growth, sexual maturation, reproduction, blood pressure and many other vital physical functions and processes.

-The anterior pituitary gland produces the following hormones and releases them into the bloodstream:
+Regulated by releasing or inhibitory signals from the hypothalamus and the circulatory hormone level, the anterior pituitary gland produces the following hormones and releases them into the bloodstream:

 Each of these hormones is made by a separate type of cell within the pituitary gland, except for follicle stimulating hormone and luteinising hormone, which are made together by the same cell.

 The pituitary gland is an important gland in the body and the hormones it produces carry out varied tasks and regulate the function of many other organs.
-This means that the symptoms experienced when the pituitary gland stops working correctly can be varied, depending on which hormone is affected.
+This means that the symptoms experienced when the pituitary gland stops working correctly can be different, depending on which hormone is affected.

 Conditions that affect the pituitary gland directly can be divided into three main categories:

-Last reviewed: Jan 2015
+Last reviewed: May 2021